 The particular challenge of The Spreader is knowing where to put things away and creating a specific space for everything they need.

 Keep office supplies in one place and one place only.
 And don’t have any more than you need and use.
-No extra post-it’s – just in case.
 And that goes for files, books – everything.
 You need to assign a single purpose use to areas so that nothing bleeds.
 Your desk is where you work; it’s not where you store.
-Horizontal surfaces do not have to be filled with notes, schedules, and pictures – they are meant to be clear.
-Your drawers are for storage but make sure that stationary is not kept with non-related items or your snacks.
+Horizontal surfaces do not have to be covered with notes, schedules, and pictures – they should be clear.
+Your drawers are for the storage of stationery and supplies.